 their sphere of influence, or not supporting climate action on a

-political level.
-We are acting as if climate change was not
+big lifespan carbon footprint.
+We are acting as if climate change was

 happening, was not caused by humans, or was not an existential threat